Muhammad Ziyad Zolkefli

 An emotional Zolkefli wept tears of joy as the realisation of his victory sank in; his medal ceremony was equally moving.

 Sport specific information

 He injured his knee in November 2013 but recovered in time to compete at the 2014 ASEAN Para Games in Naypyidaw, Myanmar. (thestar.com.my, 09 Jan 2014)

 The Malaysian Ministry of Women, Family and Community Development named a welfare institution in Selangor in his name [Taman Sinar Harapan Ziyad Zolkefli] after he won gold in the F20 shot put at the 2016 Paralympic Games in Rio de Janeiro. (hmetro.com.my, 28 Sep 2016)

-He was Malaysia's flag bearer at the 2014 Asian Para Games in Incheon, Republic of Korea, and the 2012 Paralympic Games in London. (thestar.com.my, 09 Oct 2014)
+He was Malaysia's flag bearer for the opening ceremony at the 2014 Asian Para Games in Incheon, Republic of Korea, and at the 2012 Paralympic Games in London. (thestar.com.my, 09 Oct 2014)